In this activity you take the role of a biomedical researcher studying the links between living organisms and disease.

-Back at school, you will review your NaturePlus content and do further research to complete your expedition plan.
+Back at school, you can do further research to complete your expedition plan.
 Finally, your class will play the role of funders and decide which plans would be awarded funding.

 Review what you already know about the study of DNA.

 Choose whether you will study malaria or leishmaniasis.